It is recommended to make a reservation. You can phone us on +353 65 905 8156 or book on line.

-We do not have a set daily schedule, due to the fact that we are watching nature in nature.
+Our daily schedule is made in advance according to the tides.
+Everyday could be a slightly different time and, due to the fact that we are watching nature in nature, we reserve the right to change the time.
 There are many factors we must take into consideration before deciding on the best times for trips each day.
 We think about the sea conditions, the tides, the weather and the demand.
-We set each day's schedule the day before and then confirm it with you on the day.
+We confirm each day's schedule the day before and then confirm it with you on the day.
+If there has been a schedule change, we will inform you by email or text message.

 You are the best judge of your child as to how much they will get out of the trip.
 2 hours (or more and sometimes much more) can be a long time for the parent of a toddler exploring their sea legs and for other passengers enduring unhappy little ones.
 We do our best to accommodate young children, though, and we even have a toy box on board.
 We have a few basic rules for children while on board for their safety and the comfort of other passengers, which are outlined at the beginning of the trip.
 We decide whether small children are allowed on board given the sea conditions and length of trip.